Jimmy Roselli: Career

 He had success with the song "Mala Femmena" on his first album Showcase: Jimmy Roselli.
 It sold over three million records in 1963.
 It never was a hit song for him, but is considered his signature song.
 His only charting pop hit was a 1967 remake of "There Must Be a Way", a song previously recorded by Joni James.
 In addition to reaching No. 93 on the Billboard Hot 100 chart, "There Must Be a Way" was an easy-listening hit, reaching No. 13 in Billboard and No. 2 in Record World.
 He also had success with the song "All The Time" that same year.
 The song reached No. 19 on the Billboard easy listening chart.

 His third and last hit song was "Please Believe Me" in 1968.
 That song was No. 31 on the Billboard easy listening chart.
 Those were his only U.S. hit singles, although his version of "When Your Old Wedding Ring Was New" twice appeared in the UK Singles Chart.
 It peaked at number 51 in 1983, and number 52 in 1987.

 At the beginning of his career, with appearances on The Ed Sullivan Show, with Jimmy Durante, and at the Copacabana, critics were calling him a "miracle".
 As New York magazine states, "guys were trying to put a stranglehold on him.
 He pushed them all away."
 Although he was on good terms with a number of mob chieftains, he claimed that he had "never done business with organized criminals".
-In 1970, Roselli refused Joseph Colombo's offer to sing at a concert that supported the Mob-controlled Italian American Anti-Defamation League.
+In 1970, Roselli refused Joseph Colombo's offer to sing at a concert that supported the Mob-controlled Italian-American Civil Rights League.
 After this incident, Roselli was blackballed from singing in clubs and venues owned or controlled by Mafia associates.
 At times, he was relegated to selling his music out of the trunk of his car parked in Little Italy in Manhattan (he was the founder and owner of M&R Records).